CrazyFox04/Tetris-cpp/README.md

 # Tetris Project

 This project is a Tetris game implementation in C++ using modern CMake.
-It consists of various modules such as model, view, tools, and controller, each responsible for different aspects of the game.
+It consists of various modules such as model, console view, QT view, tools, and controller, each responsible for different aspects of the game.

 ## Prerequisites

 - CMake 3.27 or higher
 - C++ compiler with C++20 support
+- QT6 (optional, only needed for the QT view)

 ## Build

 This project uses modern CMake to manage the build process.
-The project is composed of <u>**4 libraries**</u> that can be built separately and a main executable that links all the libraries together.
+The project is composed of <u>**5 libraries**</u> that can be built separately and a main executable that links all the libraries together.

 ### <u style="color: red">First step</u> : Configure build directory